Struts uses Git so you must install git client locally and then you can clone Struts repository:

 after reviewing, switch back to the

-git checkout develop git merge some-branch -m "WW-XXXX Merges #28 which resolves ..."
+git checkout master git merge some-branch -m "WW-XXXX Merges #28 which resolves ..."

 -m you can define your own merge message, it’s a good way to link merge commit with ticket in JIRA